 What Makes it Brilliant?

-So, if I were to rank this book according to Amazon’s or Goodread’s five-star system, I would give it a full five stars.
-On my own 10-star system, it gets all 10 stars, meaning:
+If I were to rank this book according to Amazon’s or Goodread’s five-star system, I would give it a full five stars.
+On my own 10-star system (because who ever said I had to stick to just five stars?), it gets all 10 stars, meaning:

 - the characters are interesting, real, and relatable